PoCInnovation/Koic/README.md

 # KOIC

-Koic is a connected scarecrow that can be used to scare away crop pests such as crows and wild boars in various ways.
+Koic is a connected scarecrow who is equipped with cameras that film the terrain in real time.
+The filmed images are then analysed.
+Depending on the animal that is hit, the scarecrow will choose a suitable way to repel it in a natural way.

 ## Installation